 All agencies involved with pregnant women, where there are concerns about the unborn child, should consider whether there is the need for an early referral to children's social care so that assessments are undertaken as early as possible in the pregnancy.

-The pre-birth conference should take place as soon as practical and at least to be confirmed weeks before the due date of delivery, so as to allow as much time as possible for planning support for the baby and family.
+The pre-birth conference should take place as soon as practical and at least be confirmed 10 weeks before the due date of delivery, to allow as much time as possible for planning support for the baby and family.
 Where there is a known likelihood of a premature birth, the conference should be held earlier.

 A review conference is intended:

 - To review whether the child is continuing to suffer, or is likely to suffer, significant harm, and review developmental progress against the child protection plan outcomes;

 - To consider whether the child protection plan should continue or should be changed.

 Every review should consider explicitly whether the child is suffering, or is likely to suffer, significant harm and hence continues to require safeguarding from harm through adherence to a formal child protection plan.
 If the child is considered to be suffering significant harm, the local authority should consider whether to initiate family court proceedings.
 For further guidance see the Public Law Outline.